CASINOS

 Without question, the Bay Area is the most exciting region of California for gambling, with more options than any other part of the state.
 It also is home to the largest casino in Sonoma County: Graton Resort & Casino.

 For now, bettors cheer the swanky gambling floor, which boasts a live poker room, over 100 table games, and 3,000 state-of-the-art slots.
-Foodies flock to the place, too—the restaurant lineup includes an outpost of local favorite Boathouse Asian Eatery, and a food-court outpost of twelve-time world pizza champion Tony Gemignani’s Italian food eateries.
+Foodies flock to the place, too—the restaurant lineup includes an outpost of local favorite Boathouse Asian Eatery, and Tony Gemignani’s Italian food eateries.
 There is also a 200-room hotel with a full house of amenities, including a full-service spa and salon, and fitness center.

 Other Native American casinos in this region are small but superlative in other ways.
 Many, including Thunder Valley (Lincoln), Chukchansi (Coarsegold), Twin Pine (Middletown) and Cache Creek (Brooks) also have full-service hotels.
 Chukchansi is the closest casino to Yosemite National Park, just 27 miles from the southern entrance near Wawona; it’s also just 15 miles from Bass Lake Recreation Area.
-Twin Pine, nearly halfway between the wineries of the northern Napa Valley and Lake County, is said to be the nation’s only wine-themed casino destination.
+Twin Pine, nearly halfway between the wineries of the northern Napa Valley and Lake County, is marketed as a wine-themed casino destination.
 Red Hawk, in Placerville, offers child-care services for tykes while mom and dad play.

 Harrah’s Northern California, in Ione, opened in 2019.
 It offers a Las Vegas vibe in the heart of the Sierra foothills’ Wine Country.
 It is surrounded by wineries, golf courses, historic monuments and gorgeous scenery.